alanchoi00/mahjong-api/README.md

 A Django REST Framework backend for mahjong tile detection.
 Upload images of mahjong hands and get back detected tiles using YOLO-based machine learning inference.

+## What is Mahjong?

+Mahjong is a tile-based game that originated in China.
+Players draw and discard tiles to form winning combinations.
+This API helps players by automatically detecting tiles from photos of their hand, enabling features like:

+- **Hand analysis**: Identify all tiles in a player's hand
+- **Scoring assistance**: Calculate potential winning hands and points
+- **Learning aid**: Help new players understand tile recognition

 ## Features

 - **Presigned S3 Uploads**: Secure, direct-to-S3 file uploads via presigned URLs
-- **ML Tile Detection**: YOLO-based object detection for identifying mahjong tiles
+- **ML Tile Detection**: YOLO-based object detection for identifying mahjong tiles from photos
 - **Async Processing**: Celery task queue with AWS SQS for background inference jobs
-- **Anonymous Clients**: Track app installations without user accounts
+- **Anonymous Clients**: Track app installations without requiring user accounts
+- **S3 Model Loading**: Automatically downloads ML model weights from S3 at worker startup

 ## Architecture